ultralytics/ultralytics/docs/yolov5/tutorials/train_custom_data.md

 !!! note

-    Roboflow users can use Ultralytics under the [AGPL license](https://github.com/ultralytics/ultralytics/blob/main/LICENSE) or procure an [Enterprise license](https://ultralytics.com/license) directly from Ultralytics.
-Be aware that Roboflow does **not** provide Ultralytics licenses, and it is the responsibility of the user to ensure appropriate licensing.
+    Roboflow users can use Ultralytics under the [AGPL license](https://github.com/ultralytics/ultralytics/blob/main/LICENSE) or can request an [Enterprise license](https://ultralytics.com/license) directly from Ultralytics.
+Be aware that Roboflow does not provide Ultralytics licenses, and it is the responsibility of the user to ensure appropriate licensing.

 ### 1.1 Collect Images